shoumik82/C-code/README.md

 The Matrices file has methods to perform matrix operations (e.g. addition, multiplication, determinants, transpose, etc.).

-The Booklist file has methods to inseet, delete, serach, and sort a list of books represented by ISBN numbers.
+The Booklist file has methods to insert, delete, serach, and sort a list of books represented by ISBN numbers.